Damages Desktops

 Now he stood up from his chair, looked down his fine, patrician nose at his colleague, and snorted derisively.
 "Such concern for my safety, Winslow!
 Afraid I might win?"

 Within ten minutes all ten of them were outside the building and standing in the crisp, early morning London air, clothed in their outdoor coats, the long riding apparel of carriage drivers, and shouting for their horses and equipage.
-Lord Lucius, the most richly and impressively attired of them all by far, was the first to have his wants attended to.
+Lucius, the most richly and impressively attired of them all by far, was the first to have his wants attended to.

 His yellow and black carriage, with the coat of arms of his family engraved in gold, along with four black horses, was shepherded out of the stables, its attendants quietly holding the reins, waiting for their master to take sole command.

 He reached and gained another corner, whipping his horses into a frenzy of activity.
-The first stage of the race was almost to an end, by his memory, the first pub out of London having always been counted as a suitable marker for all their races.
-Lord Lucius wanted to be the first by a long way to reach it.
+The first stage of the race was almost at an end, by his memory, the first pub out of London having always been counted as a suitable marker for all their races.
+Lucius wanted to be the first by a long way to reach it.
 He checked behind him again, and seeing nothing, allowed his horses to set their own pace.
 He was content to coast for a little while.
 After all, what was the fun in winning if there was no one behind you to witness your triumph?

-Added to this, ever since her disappearance, he had found that staying at the club catered far more for his pleasures- whether carnal or other -than returning home ever did.
-Unlike the other gentlemen facilities his father's patronage had left him, the Four Horse had never once kicked him out, even though he drank more than any other member there, and refused to pay his debts, of gambling and or honour.
+Added to this, ever since her desertion, he had found that staying at the club catered far more for his pleasures- whether carnal or other -than returning home ever did.
+Unlike the other gentlemens' facilities his father's patronage had left him, the Four Horse had never once kicked him out, even though he drank more than any other member there, and refused to pay his debts, of gambling and honour.
 It was also easier to just collapse once drunk in the nearest armchair of whatever room he happened to be in, and he could be assured of not being disturbed until morning.

 Fortunately for the Earl, the horses were well rested and well fed, having been in the care of the stables of the club for many weeks now.
 They quickly picked up the pace.
 The sound of their hooves pounding upon the hard, rough road was intense and loud now.
-Lord Lucius cheered them on, turning in mid flight to check again at the distance between him and the Viscount, laughing when he saw Winslow attempt, and fail, to make his horses go any faster, in order to outstrip his rival.
+Lucius cheered them on, turning in mid flight to check again at the distance between him and the rest, laughing when he saw Winslow attempt, and fail, to make his horses go any faster, in order to outstrip his rival.

-Whether it was due to the amount of alcohol which he had consumed, the draining of his energy reserves by the race's extreme taxing on his body, or the quickness and skill of his opponent, Lord Lucius noticed the change instantly.
+Whether it was due to the amount of alcohol which he had consumed, the draining of his energy reserves by the race's extreme taxing on his body, or the quickness and skill of his opponent, Lucius noticed the change instantly.
 One second there was nothing beside him, the next there was.
 Four horses now became eight, one carriage now became two.

 A race for supremacy ensued.
 The wheels rumbled on, the hooves pounded in synchronous time.
-The engraved coats of arms faced each other off, preparing to join in their own private duel, while their current holders raced each other across the countryside.
+The engraved coats of arms faced each other off, preparing to join in their own private duel, while their current holders raced each other across the countryside, trusting on their steeds to edge the gap for them, at which point Lucius let out a sudden howl of triumph. as his horses had managed to edge out a lead from Winslow.
+Casting a glance of arrogant posturing at his opponent, the Earl flicked his whip again, making the gap widen.

-Indeed, it could be argued that no witness could be relied upon to know the exact time, except for the victim himself.
+Later, it was said that no one was quite sure exactly when tragedy had struck.
+Astutely observing all witnesses to be, quite frankly, drunk out of their senses, the investigators had been content to leave the uncertainty at that.
+Indeed, it could be argued that no witnesses could be relied upon to know the exact time, except for the victim himself.
 And he had been in no condition to answer or refute anything.
 Whatever the condition of the roads, or the state and energy of the horses, the hand of God had come upon the master of the lead carriage.
 And his command could no longer be ignored.

-Lord Lucius, still triumphing over the knowledge that he was outstripping his rival, had forgotten that there was still some considerable length of road to overcome in the race to the first pub and stables outside of London.
+Lucius, still triumphing over the knowledge that he was outstripping his rival, had forgotten that there was still some considerable length of road to overcome in the race to the first pub and stables outside of London.
 Whether it was due the intake of alcohol both before and during the ride, or the drain upon his internal energy resources, Lord Lucius would soon no longer be in a position to comment.

 The road before him suddenly quadrupled.
 He blinked, but his drunken stupor prevented his mind from properly comprehending what was in front of him.
 His horses, having better instincts than their master at present, had slowed down, but were not allowed to remain thus for long.
 A strike of the whip made their speed quicken once more, and they left their master to their fate.

 Lord Winslow was the lucky one.
-He had not consumed enough alcohol to be insensible, and had spotted immediately the obstacles which were soon to cross his and Cavendish's paths.
+He had not consumed enough alcohol to be insensible, and had spotted immediately the obstacles which were soon to cross his and Saffron Walden's paths.
 He slowed down his horses, letting them remain on the other side of the wide road, but some distance behind those of the Earl.
 A minute or so before the crossroads, he too foresaw the inevitable.
 Crying aloud in horror, he halted his carriage.

 The move was not a moment too soon.
 The other eight carriages behind, seeing an obstruction in their path, also halted, their lords dismounting from the steps in skilful leaps, their drunkenness done away by the approaching horror.
 They just had time to reach the edge of Winslow's carriage, and thus be in sight of the crash when it occurred.
 A fearfully loud crack disturbed the silence of the morning, followed by the squealing of horses.
 Then a thud, at the conclusion of which, all standing turned their heads away.